clarkep/cpick/README.md

      $ cmake --build build

 This will fetch and build raylib if it is not found.
-On windows, the executable is placed at `build\Debug\cpick.exe` by default, and on macOS or linux it is placed at `build\cpick`.
+On Windows, the executable is placed at `build\Debug\cpick.exe` by default, and on macOS or Linux it is placed at `build\cpick`.

 Alternatively, if you are on macOS or Linux and raylib is already installed, you can use the simple build script: